pr-starfighter/starfighter/README.txt

   the powerup was picked up.
 These bugs are fixed in the current release (including Classic difficulty).

+* A bug made it possible to occasionally get damaged after completing a mission, during the warp out sequence (the code was designed to protect against this, but a mistake led to one case being uncovered).
+  The current release fixes this bug.

 * The Odeon mission in version 1.1 had a broken event with undefined behavior.
 Players saw it as a message from Sid Wilson saying that Ursula was running away, followed by an error message.
 In fact the